 It is our choice.
-A tortured existence without ever knowing why we feel so rotten, only because we gave up too easily; and only because failed to dream that we could succeed, or inner paradise
+A tortured existence without ever knowing why we feel so rotten, only because we gave up too easily — and only because failed to dream that we could succeed, or experience inner paradise.

 I stay in the path of my fears